tc39/notes/meetings/2017-07/jul-25.md

 AWB: Feels like a footgun.

-MS: Isn't this only a stage 0->1 proposal?
+MLS: Isn't this only a stage 0->1 proposal?
 Sounds like the committee is interested in discussing it!

 #### Conclusion/Resolution